-Martinez Maldonado, R, Kay, J, Yacef, K & Schwendimann, B 2012, 'An interactive teacher's dashboard for monitoring groups in a multi-tabletop learning environment', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Intelligent Tutoring Systems, Springer, Chania, Crete, Greece, pp. 482-492.View/Download from: UTS OPUS or Publisher's site
+Martinez Maldonado, R, Kay, J, Yacef, K & Schwendimann, B 2012, 'An interactive teacher's dashboard for monitoring groups in a multi-tabletop learning environment', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Intelligent Tutoring Systems, Springer, Chania, Crete, Greece, pp. 482-492.View/Download from: Publisher's site

 One of the main challenges for teachers in facilitating and orchestrating collaborative activities within multiple groups is that they cannot see information in real time and typically see only the final product of the groups' activity.
 This is a problem as it means that teachers may find it hard to be aware of the learners' collaborative processes, partial solutions and the contribution of each student.
 Emerging shared devices have the potential to provide new forms of support for face-to-face collaboration and also open new opportunities for capturing and analysing the collaborative process.
 This can enable teachers to monitor students' learning more effectively.
 This paper presents an interactive dashboard that summarises student data captured from a multi-tabletop learning environment and allows teachers to drill down to more specific information when required.
 It consists of a set of visual real-time indicators of the groups' activity and collaboration.
 This study evaluates how teachers used the dashboard determine when to intervene in a group.
 The key contributions of the paper are the implementation and evaluation of the dashboard, which shows a form of learner model from a concept mapping tabletop application designed to both support collaborative learning and capture traces of activity. © 2012 Springer-Verlag.

-Martinez Maldonado, R, Kay, J, Yacef, K, Edbauer, MT & Dimitriadis, Y 2012, 'Orchestrating a multi-tabletop classroom: From activity design to enactment and reflection', ITS 2012 - Proceedings of the ACM Conference on Interactive Tabletops and Surfaces, ACM Interactive Tabletops and Surfaces Conference, ACM, Cambridge, Massachusetts, USA, pp. 119-128.View/Download from: UTS OPUS or Publisher's site
+Martinez Maldonado, R, Kay, J, Yacef, K, Edbauer, MT & Dimitriadis, Y 2012, 'Orchestrating a multi-tabletop classroom: From activity design to enactment and reflection', ITS 2012 - Proceedings of the ACM Conference on Interactive Tabletops and Surfaces, ACM Interactive Tabletops and Surfaces Conference, ACM, Cambridge, Massachusetts, USA, pp. 119-128.View/Download from: Publisher's site

 If multi-tabletop classrooms were available in each school, how would teachers plan and enact their activities to enhance learning and collaboration?
 How can they evaluate how the activities actually went compared with the plan?
 Teachers' effectiveness in orchestrating the classroom has a direct impact on students learning.
 Interactive tabletops offer the potential to support teachers by enhancing their awareness and classroom control.
 This paper describes our mechanisms to help a teacher orchestrate a classroom activity using multiple interactive tabletops.
 We analyse automatically captured interaction data to assess whether the activity design, as intended by the teacher, was actually followed during its enactment.
 We report on an authentic classroom study embedded in the curricula of an undergraduate Management unit.
 This involved 236 students across 14 sessions.
 The main contribution of the paper is an approach for designing a multi-tabletop classroom that can help teachers plan their learning activities; and provide data for assessment and reflection on the enactment of a series of classroom sessions. © 2012 ACM.